crystallabs/unibilium.cr/README.md

 my = My.new
 ```

+Convenience functions also interpret return values from Unibilium.
+Boolean falses,
+integers less than 0, and strings equal to nil are considered unsupported and
+raise a "nil" exception in their standard, non=`?` methods.

 ## Aliases

 As seen in the above example, capabilities can be referenced by any of their long, short, or alias names.